 They get very angry about being told they are hurting you.

-Unless you were excessive, rude, mean, insulting, or loud about setting the boundaries, you have nothing to apologize about.
+Unless you were petty, rude, mean, insulting, or loud about setting the boundaries, you have nothing to apologize about.

-Some people think that you telling them they are hurting you and need to stop is criticism.
+Some people think that it's criticism when you tell them they hurt you & need to stop.

 They accuse you of being critical and verbally abusive because you said, "Ouch!
 Excuse me, but I would appreciate it if you would please get off my foot and not step on it again.
 Thank you."

-Like the above examples with the two acquaintances who could not differentiate between setting healthy boundaries and nakamah, many critics and other confused people cannot differentiate between setting healthy boundaries and criticism.
+Like the above examples with the two acquaintances who could not differentiate between setting healthy boundaries and nakamah, many critics & other confused people cannot differentiate between setting healthy boundaries & criticism.

-The difference is that people who are critical are consistently critical and they criticize many different aspects when there is nothing halachically wrong.
+The difference is that people who are critical are consistently critical & they criticize many different aspects when there is nothing halachically wrong.

 You are only asking them to stop regarding this one issue, an issue which they are halachically obligated to observe.